canonical/cloud-init/doc/rtd/topics/code_review.rst

       can ask in ``#cloud-init`` on the Freenode IRC network.

    CI passes
-      Move on to the Review phase.
+      Move on to the :ref:`Review phase`.

 Review Phase
 ============